 - Immediate Implant is placed right after the tooth is removed, reducing the number of appointments needed to replace the missing tooth.
-This has advantage of the shortest healing time, preserving surrounding bone, and preventing collapse of surrounding teeth.
+This has the advantage of the shortest healing time, preserving surrounding bone, and preventing the collapse of surrounding teeth.

 - Implant-Supported Bridges.
 Dental implants can be placed to support a bridge where multiple teeth are missing next to each other.
 This prevents the need to grind down your healthy teeth to support the bridge.

 - DIEM® Full-Arch Restoration & Implant Retained Dentures.
 Several dental implant posts are placed to support a fixed denture in one or both arches, resulting in a complete and fully functioning smile.

 What are the benefits of dental implants over removable or other treatments?